CYREN

-Cyren Inc. was a cloud-based, Internet security technology company providing security as a service and threat intelligence services to businesses until it announced its collapse in February 2023.
-Cyren provided web security, DNS security, cloud sandboxing, inbound/outbound anti-spam services, real-time phishing detection and blocking, ransomware protection, URL filtering, IP reputation for email, malware attack detection, anti-malware and IP intelligence, botnet attack prevention, and cloud threat lookup.
-Cyren also provided endpoint protection, including anti-malware for mobile devices, URL filtering for mobile devices, and inbound/outbound Internet of Things (IoT) gateway protection.
-Major corporate clients using Cyren's services include Microsoft, Google, Check Point, Dell, T-Mobile, and Intel.
+Cyren Inc. was a cloud-based Internet security technology company that provided security services and threat intelligence services to businesses.
+It offered a range of services including web security, DNS security, anti-spam solutions, phishing detection, ransomware protection, URL filtering, malware detection, and botnet attack prevention.
+Cyren also provided endpoint protection for mobile devices and Internet of Things (IoT) gateways.
+Major clients included Microsoft, Google, Check Point, Dell, T-Mobile, and Intel.
+The company announced its closure in February 2023.

-At it's peak, Cyren employed approximately 220 with headquarters in McLean, Virginia (US), and offices in Herzliya (Israel), Berlin (Germany), Bracknell (UK) and Reykjavík (Iceland).
+At its peak, Cyren employed approximately 220 with headquarters in McLean, Virginia (US), and offices in Herzliya (Israel), Berlin (Germany), Bracknell (UK) and Reykjavík (Iceland).
 Its common stock was listed on the NASDAQ Stock Exchange under the ticker symbol CYRN.
 In January 2019, Cyren announced that it was voluntarily delisting from the Tel Aviv Stock Exchange.

-Cyren was among the most well-funded cybersecurity firms in the Washington, D.C., metro area according to a 2018 study.
-In 2018 Cyren made news for its research into phishing trends, particularly the prevalence of Microsoft Office, Office365, and Outlook as the brands most targeted by phishing kits.
-In the same year, the firm provided primary support to the Icelandic police during their investigation of the largest cyberattack to hit the country.

-The company estimated that its security cloud currently processes more than 25 billion security transactions generated by over 1.3 billion users in 180 countries to detect cyber threats as they emerge.
+In February 2023, the company announced that it had ceased operations and it was delisted from The Nasdaq Stock Market in March 2023.

 Company history

-Commtouch was incorporated as a private company under the laws of the State of Israel on February 10, 1991, by Gideon Mantel, a former officer in a “special bomb-squad unit” for the Israel Defense Forces (IDF).
-Wired magazine observed that the early company culture at Commtouch encouraged “being a fighter” as their Israeli employees had completed several years of military service.
+Commtouch was incorporated as a private company under the laws of the State of Israel on February 10, 1991, by Gideon Mantel, a former officer in a "special bomb-squad unit" for the Israel Defense Forces (IDF).
+Wired magazine observed that the early company culture at Commtouch encouraged "being a fighter" as their Israeli employees had completed several years of military service.

 The Israeli venture capital company Gemini Israel Ventures which was supported by the "Yozma" government program at the time (doubling any investment with government money, see Yitzhak Rabin) made an investment in Commtouch.

 In 1997, Isabel Maxwell became president of Commtouch.
 According to Maxwell, she convinced Microsoft co-founder Bill Gates to make an investment in the business.
 In 1999, Microsoft co-founder Paul Allen also made an investment in Commtouch of $20-million.